Fraternity & Sorority Life (FSL) has been an important part of the Hartwick experience for more than 90 years and has grown in popularity.

 This is one of the most important aspects of a student’s journey through college.
 As such, scholarship is emphasized by all fraternities and sororities at Hartwick College.
 Through study groups, educational workshops, and scholarships, fraternities and sororities provide numerous avenues for success in their member’s academic development.

-The Greek community offers opportunities for developing leadership skills.
+The fraternity and sorority community offers opportunities for developing leadership skills.
 Members build skills in organization, delegation, goal setting, and time management that are necessary for success in college and beyond.

-Greek organizations participate in a variety of service projects and philanthropic events throughout the year.
-There are always new opportunities to get involved and give back to the Oneonta community.
+Fraternities and sororities participate in a variety of service projects and philanthropic events throughout the year.
+There are always new opportunities to get involved and give back to both Hartwick College and the Oneonta community.

-The Office is Campus Activities serves as the primary advisors to Greek organizations.
-Hartwick College currently recognizes three fraternities and three sororities.
-Each of these organizations is an important part of the Greek community.
+The Office of Student & Community Engagement serves as the primary advisors to fraternity and sorority organizations.
+Hartwick College currently recognizes five fraternities and four sororities.
+Each of these organizations is an important part of Fraternity & Sorority Life.
 Each chapter has unique characteristics formulated from rich traditions, making them attractive to diverse populations.

 4th Floor, Dewar Union